zdravkov/kendo-docs/api/web/color.md

 ## Usage example

-Create a simple color picker displaying the “web-safe” color palette, liked to the `test` input field.
+Create a simple color picker displaying the "web-safe" color palette, liked to the `test` input field.
 The `<input>` will be hidden but maintained in the DOM, and its `value` attribute will reflect the selected color.